-A housewarming is the perfect opportunity to show off their new, or newly renovated, home to the most important people in their lives.
-If you are moving quite a distance from your original location, a housewarming can be used as a way to meet your neighbors but even if you are moving a short distance, you definitely want to show off those new digs.
-If you're lucky family or neighbors could potentially throw you a surprise housewarming party for new homeowners to say hello!
+A housewarming is a perfect opportunity to show off your new, or newly renovated, home to the most important people in your lives.
+If you are moving quite a distance from your original location, a housewarming can be used as a way to meet your neighbors but even if you are moving a short distance, you will definitely want to show off those new digs.
+If you're lucky family or neighbors could potentially throw you a surprise housewarming party for new homeowners to say hello.

 A housewarming is a happy time to fill your home with good vibes.
 Visitors are curious to see your home and have a good time so keep decor, food and drinks simple.
 You've already been through enough with your move!
 Make sure to introduce old friends to new neighbors.
 Housewarmings are a perfect excuse to catch up with people we love when our hectic schedules take over our days.